 1. Your Website Doesn’t Show up on Search Results

-This is an easy check; search for keywords that your business should rank for.
-Not ranking on SERPs is a prominent issue and is an all-hands-on-deck situation.
+This is obvious and an easy check; search for keywords that your business should rank for.
 If customers can’t find you online, all the time and resources you’ve spent on your website are wasted.

 While this is a major problem, you may find that you did nothing wrong.
-Search engine optimization, or SEO, is a significant component that affects your position in search results.
+Search engine optimization (SEO) is a key factor in your search results position.
 For instance:

 - Being listed on the 100th page might be acceptable if your site was launched recently.

 Note that your SEO efforts take roughly 3 to 6 months to propagate across search engines.
-So, a third outcome could very well be a timing issue.
+A third outcome could be a timing issue.

-Beyond timing, you can control other areas, such as no indexing, website configurations, and compliance with search engine requirements.
-Get these right because one wrong setting can penalize, or even worse, remove your website from SERPs!
 If you’re unsure what the problem could be, we can help!
-Schedule a free consultation to discover the root cause of why your website isn’t appearing on search engines.
+Schedule a free consultation to identify the root cause of why your website isn’t appearing in search results.

 2. Your Bounce Rate is High / Your Average Engagement Time is Low

 Google defines bounce rate as the number of visitors who leave your website within the first 5 seconds.
 It’s a legacy metric, but a high bounce rate indicates that your website doesn’t resonate with searchers.
-This could be from:
+This could be due to:

 - Your website does not match search intent (ie, dog food shows up for cat food)